Location | Andes Mountains, Bolivia

 Our Community Partners

-For more than 15 years, Amizade has partnered with several effective community-based organizations, each working specifically to improve the well-being of people in the region.
+Since 1996, Amizade has partnered with several effective community-based organizations, each working specifically to improve the well-being of people in the region.
 We try to match volunteers’ interests with community needs.

 Ceoli provides education and healthcare to low-income children with disabilities and works with those children to develop self-sufficiency.
 Many Ceoli employees speak some English, so volunteers may begin serving immediately after arrival.
 Volunteers work in a number of areas, including health-related care, school administration, and student art projects.